joaotavora/eglot/README.md

 - `M-x eglot`, as described above;

-- `M-x eglot-reconnect` reconnects to the server;
+- `M-x eglot-reconnect` reconnects to current server;

+- `M-x eglot-shutdown` says bye-bye to server of your choice;

-- `M-x eglot-shutdown` says bye-bye to the server;
+- `M-x eglot-shutdown-all` says bye-bye to every server;

 - `M-x eglot-rename` ask the server to rename the symbol at point;